CubeGame/Torque2D/README.md

 * **Scripting** Minimalistic use of TorqueScript, to exposure to your whole project.
 (Included as part of Torque2D MIT)
 * **Input** Cross Platform Input support, with controller support as well.
 (Included as part of Torque2D MIT)
 * **Audio** Through the use of OpenAL (Included as part of Torque2D MIT)
+* **Networking** Through the use of the famous Torque networking system that has been used since the old days.
+(Included as part of Torque2D MIT)

 **TODO:**